aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/add-an-icon-filter/_index.md

 type: docs
 url: /autofilter/add-icon-filter/
 aliases: [/add-an-icon-filter/,/autofilter/add-an-icon-filter/]
-keywords: "Aspose.Cells Cloud, Excel icon filter, REST API, auto filter, spreadsheet automation, icon set, HTTP PUT"
+keywords: "Aspose.Cells Cloud, Excel, Icon Filter, AutoFilter, REST API"
-description: "Learn how to add an icon filter to an Excel worksheet using Aspose.Cells Cloud REST API.
-Includes HTTPS endpoint, required parameters, cURL example, SDK code samples, and error handling."
+description: "Learn how to add an icon filter to an Excel worksheet using Aspose.Cells Cloud REST API with request details, cURL example, SDK code samples, and error handling."
 weight: 65
+ArticleTitle: "Add an Icon Filter to an Excel Worksheet – Aspose.Cells Cloud Documentation"
 ---

 This REST API adds an **icon filter** to an Excel worksheet using the **Aspose.Cells Cloud REST API**.

+**Prerequisites:** To call this endpoint you must have a valid OAuth/JWT access token obtained from Aspose Cloud authentication service, and the target workbook must reside in a storage location accessible to the API (default Aspose Cloud storage or a specified `storageName`).
+Ensure the `folder` path is correct and the workbook is uploaded prior to applying the filter.

+**Background:** An icon filter applies a visual icon set to cells based on their values, allowing quick visual analysis of data trends.
+Common use‑cases include highlighting performance metrics, status indicators, or categorizing values with traffic‑light icons directly within Excel worksheets.

 ## REST API